Btrainwilson/salt/README.rst

     :align: center
     :alt: Salt

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+`salt` will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

 Look how easy it is to use: